 Please make sure your customers know to check the small print before signing anything related to your events.
-Your exhibitors are being targeted by companies claiming to be, or work with, your organisation.
-They use your event branding and appear genuine.
+Exhibitors are being targeted by companies claiming to be, or work with, event organisers.
+They use existing event branding and may appear genuine.

-Organisations such as FairGuide.com/Construct Data Verlag, Expo Guide (Mexico) and Event Fair are targeting exhibitors with their misleading directory services.
+Organisations such as Event Fair, FairGuide.com/Construct Data Verlag, Expo Guide (Mexico) and International Fairs Directory (Portugal) are targeting exhibitors with their misleading directory services.
 Unsuspecting exhibitors who sign and return the form are then contracted into a three-year, non-retractable agreement, which could cost the exhibitor a significant amount of money,

-It is, however, not just directories, we have been informed that exhibitors have also been targeted by email from companies claiming to sell show data and by alleged hotel companies.
+It is, however, not just directories.
+We have been informed that exhibitors have also been targeted by email from companies claiming to sell show data and by alleged hotel companies.
 It is therefore extremely important that your customers remain vigilant when signing documents seemingly related to your events.
-Many AEO Members include information on their websites, in exhibitor manuals and at exhibitor days, we would encourage this practice and any other means of customer communication that is relevant to you.
+Many AEO Members include information on their websites, in exhibitor manuals and at exhibitor days, we would encourage this practice and any other means of customer communication that is relevant to your business.

 If you or your customers fall victim to this scam: